 When approaching this training, keep in mind that it’s likely many of the team members will have some degree of experience with Agile development and might feel that they are already equipped to work in SAFe.
 There could potentially be some resistance to what they might consider more basic Agile training.
-However, this team training is critically important for SAFe success, as it provides coaching that goes far beyond core Scrum practices.
-In particular, there are a number of elements of Agile at scale that are unique to SAFe.
+However, this team training is critically important for SAFe success.
+In particular, there are several elements of team agility at scale that are unique to SAFe.
 These include:

-- Building the larger team-of-teams that constitutes the ART (see below)
+Building the larger team of teams that constitutes the ART

 The Benefits of Big Room Training

 In some rollouts, training is performed team by team over time.
 That can sometimes be effective.
-However, we strongly recommend a more accelerated approach, which includes training all the team members at the same time.
+However, a more accelerated approach is strongly recommended and proven, which includes training all the team members simultaneously.
 This practice has raised some eyebrows in the industry.
 Many picture 100-plus people in a room being trained simultaneously, compare it to the more intimate setting of a small team with a single instructor, and can’t imagine that it delivers equivalent benefits.
-In reality, it delivers far more, for example:
+In reality, it provides far more value, for example:

-- Accelerated learning – This training happens in two days, rather than over a period of months.
-That speeds up the timing and assimilation by all the members of the train, which accelerates the launch.
+Accelerated learning – This training happens in two days rather than over months.
+That speeds up the timing and assimilation by all the train members, which accelerates the launch.

-- A common scaled Agile paradigm – All team members receive the same training, at the same time, from the same instructor.
-This eliminates the variability of different training sessions over time, by different instructors, using different courseware.
+A common scaled Agile paradigm – All team members receive the same training, at the same time, from the same instructor.
+This eliminates the variability of different training sessions by different instructors using different courseware over time.

-- Collective learning – There is no substitute for the learning experience of big room training.
+Collective learning – There is no substitute for big room training learning experience.
 Face-to-face interaction is one of the critical ingredients of Agile at scale.
-Training everyone together starts building the social network that the ART relies upon and creates a far better experience than what can be accomplished when working separately from each other.
+Training everyone together starts building the social network that the ART relies upon and creates a far better experience than what can be accomplished when working separately.
 There can be a transformative aspect to it, something you have to experience to believe.

-To give you a feel for what’s possible, below are some observations from Mark Richards, SAFe Program Consultant Trainer (SPCT) and a SAFe pioneer in Australia.
+To create a feel for what’s possible, below are some observations from Mark Richards, SAFe Fellow and a SAFe pioneer in Australia.

 How on earth do you get a high-impact training experience with 100 people in the room?
 I was initially unconvinced, so I worked with my clients to schedule four or five SAFe team-level courses over the period leading up to the first PI planning.
 I’d request that they send entire teams to the same course so they could sit and learn together, and they would promise to do their best.
 Then the pain would start.
 Firstly, the teams would often be in flux up until the last moment.
 Then they would be too busy on current commitments to all come together, so they would dribble through two or three at a time.
 And distributed team members would go to different courses.